RicePerson/KTANExpert/README.md

 (For more information on modules, visit bombmanual.com)

 # TO INSTALL:
-Just place both KTANExpert.py and who2lists.py into a folder, and run KTANExpert.py somehow.
+Just place KTANExpert.py, who2lists.py, and morse.py into a folder, and run KTANExpert.py somehow.
 *shrug*